Chapter 1 Week 1

 When you enter these values, your data will look like this:

-Make sure that you are copying and pasting the ‘Tweet’ variable, rather than typing it out yourself, to save time and also ensure accuracy.
+Make sure that you are copying (keyboard shortcut: ctrl + C/ command + C) and pasting (keyboard shortcut: ctrl + V/ command + V) the ‘Tweet’ variable, rather than typing it out yourself, to save time and also ensure accuracy.

-NOTE: It is possible that you see a slightly different time than what I have here.
+NOTE: It is possible that you see a slightly different time, number of retweets, comments, etc. than what I have here.
 This could be because you are logged into your own Twitter account, and Twitter shows you the time in your own time zone.
-Don’t worry about this for the purpose of this exercise, just type what time you see, even if it’s different to the results here.
+Don’t worry about this for the purpose of this exercise, just type what time, retweets, comments, etc., you see, even if it’s different to the results here.

-While entering your data, you probably noticed that there was variation in when the tweets were made, how much likes and retweets they received, and possibly also started interpreting the meaning of the tweet.
-Some of them disseminate stats, for example, about the number of arrests, or share information about an operation.
+While entering your data, you probably noticed variations in when the tweets were made, how many likes and retweets they received, and possibly also started interpreting the tweet’s meaning.
+Some of them disseminate stats, for example, about the number of arrests or share information about an operation.
 Some appeal for information.
 And some are just one-off cases presented to the public.

 But now, you turned the unstructured data of tweets into a structured dataset, where your observations (tweets) are the rows and the variables you’re interested in (month, day, hour, account, tweet, likes, retweets, comments) are all columns.

 Once you are done, save your data.
 You can do this by clicking on “file” and then “save as” and navigating to your working directory to save your file.
-You can save it as a comma separated value file, or ‘.csv’.
-Next term you will be dealing with data in this format.
-This way any formatting that you do to the spreadsheet (e.g., making the column titles bold etc) will not be preserved.
+You can save it as a comma separated value file or ‘.csv’.
+Next term, you will be dealing with data in this format.
+This way, any formatting that you do on the spreadsheet (e.g., making the column titles bold, etc.) will not be preserved.
 However, your data will be available to read by more advanced software that we will use in the next term, not just Excel.
-It doesn’t hugely matter at this stage how you save your data.
+How you save your data doesn’t hugely matter at this stage.

-And now you have created your first dataset.
+And now, you have created your first dataset.
 Your columns are your variables, which correspond to Month, Day, Hour, Account, Tweet, Likes, Retweets and Comments.
-Your rows are the tweets which you have collected this information about.
+Your rows are the tweets from which you have collected this information.

 1.8 Questions about your data